weet-ops/NitroGenForDummies/README.md

 It's quite simple, really!
 It is!

 Run the following command in your console/terminal:
-`pip -m install discord-webhook` and run your program to start your 8 octillion year wait, good luck!
+`pip -m install discord-webhook`, change the webhook link to the one linked to your server, and run your program to start your 8 octillion year wait, good luck!

 # QUESTIONS NO ONE ASKED
 Q: Can I scam discord no-lifes with this?